aliebrahimi98/Explainable-AI-for-Smoking-Behaviour-Detection-A-Danish-Medical-Records-Study/README.md

 # **Explainable AI for Smoking Behaviour Detection: A Danish Medical Records Study**

-This project implements a modular and reproducible pipeline for smoking status and pack-year classification from clinical notes using a CNN-LSTM architecture with LIME-based interpretability.
+This project implements a modular and reproducible pipeline for smoking status and pack-year classification from Danish clinical notes using a CNN-LSTM architecture with LIME-based interpretability.

 ---